minerllabs/basalt-benchmark/README.md

     └── seed_95674.mp4
 ```

 These video files are now ready to be used for human evaluation.
-See `evaluation_server/README.md` for instructions how to setup the server and gather human rankings of this agent versus the ones shared in the Evaluation Dataset.
+See `evaluation_server/README.md` for instructions on how to set up the server and gather human rankings of this agent versus the ones shared in the Evaluation Dataset.

 ## Running full experiment

-For full training, run following scripts.
+For full training, run the following scripts.
 Make sure the experiment output directory `basalt_output_directory` has at least 1TB of free space, as this will place all downloaded and produced data there.

 ```bash
 basalt_output_directory="/path/to/place/for/all/the/data"